joseasoler/fractalization/README.md

 ### Compiler support

-This project has been developed and tested using [Clang](https://clang.llvm.org/), [GCC](https://gcc.gnu.org/) and [Microsoft Visual Studio](https://visualstudio.microsoft.com/).
-You will need a version that supports most of the features of the C++17 standard.
+This project has been developed and tested using [Clang](https://clang.llvm.org/), [GCC](https://gcc.gnu.org/) and [Microsoft Visual Studio](https://visualstudio.microsoft.com/) and it has been tested on Linux and Windows.
+You will need a compiler version that supports most of the features of the C++17 standard.

 ### Testing